MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 2. Restart your computer when prompted.

-## Install Linux distribution of choice
+## For Windows Insiders -- Install Linux distribution of choice

-> This section is based on the Fall Creator's Update.
+> This section is for Windows Insiders (build 16215 or later).
 For earlier versions of Windows 10, follow [these instructions using lxrun](install_guide.md#Install-using-lxrun-Anniversary-Update-and-Creators-Update).

 1. Open the Windows Store and choose your favorite Linux distribution.
     Here are links directly to the store installers: